cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/home.md

 For information about our research and works in progress, please visit the [CUL Digital Preservation blog.](https://digitalpreservation-blog.lib.cam.ac.uk/)

-Email any questions to [digitalpreservation@lib.cam.ac.uk.](mailto:digitalpreservation@lib.cam.ac.uk)
+If you have any questions, or want to discuss possibilities for collaboration, please email [digitalpreservation@lib.cam.ac.uk.](mailto:digitalpreservation@lib.cam.ac.uk)